-where $w{mij,q-1}$ is the weight of stock j in the industry i ISP by manager m at the end of the quarter q - 1.
+where $w{mij,q-1}$ is the weight of stock j in the industry i ISP by manager m at the end of the quarter q-1.

-Our main measure of ISP performance is the α from the following regression which we run across all days t for each ISP in quarter q:
+The ISP performance measure is the α from the following regression which we run across all days t for each ISP in quarter q:

-$$R{mti} - R{ft} = \alpha{mqi} + b{mqi}RMRF_t + s{mqi}SMB_t + h{mqi}HML_t + m{mqi}UMD_t + \varepsilon{mti}.$$ (7)
+$$R{mti} - R{ft} = \alpha{mqi} + b{mqi} \text{RMRF}t + s{mqi} \text{SMB}t + h{mqi} \text{HML}t + m{mqi} \text{UMD}t + \varepsilon{mti}.$$ (7)

-Here, R{mti} is the return from equation (6), R{ft} is the risk-free rate and RMRF, SMB, HML and UMD are the standard Fama and French (1993) and Carhart (1997) factors, respectively.
-We multiply α{mqi} by 63 trading days and refer to this number as the risk-adjusted return of the ISP in the quarter.
-In addition to the 4-factor model, we will also report CAPM, and 3-factor results, as well as results using the characteristic-adjusted performance measures of Daniel, Grinblatt, Titman, and Wermers (1997).
+R{mti} is the return from equation (6), R{ft} is the risk-free rate, and RMRF, SMB, HML and UMD are the Fama and French (1993) and Carhart (1997) factors, respectively.
+We multiply α{mqi} by 63 trading days and refer to this number as the risk-adjusted ISP return.
+In addition to the 4-factor model, we will also report CAPM and 3-factor results, as well as results using the characteristic-adjusted performance measures of Daniel, Grinblatt, Titman, and Wermers (1997).

-The outperformance measure is a measure of pure stock-picking skill.
-We do not capture market timing: moving money in and out of the industry will not affect the percentage returns we look at.
-Further, because we observe holdings only on a quarterly frequency, our approach neglects managerial actions and trading within the quarter.
-This biases us to understating the impact of experience, since we are implicitly limiting the channels through which experience can feed into fund returns.
+α{mqi} is a measure of pure stock-picking skill.
+It does not capture market timing: moving money in and out of the industry will not affect the percentage returns we look at.
+Further, because we observe holdings only at quarterly frequency, our approach neglects managerial actions and trading within the quarter.
+This biases us towards understating the impact of experience, since we are implicitly limiting the channels through which experience can feed into returns.
 Finally, the measure is before fees and other items like trading costs or revenues from securities lending.

 The weighting scheme in equation (6) implicitly assumes that managers rebalance their portfolio daily towards a target level proxied for by the previous quarter industry share.
-This is consistent with standard models of asset allocation, but possibly overstates the (unobservable) frequency with which managers actually rebalance.
+This is consistent with standard models of asset allocation, but likely overstates the (unobservable) frequency with which managers actually rebalance.
 To show that our results are not sensitive to the rebalancing assumption, we have rerun all our tests using the alternative assumption that managers do not rebalance at all within the quarter and that they let the portfolio weight float with the underlying stock returns.
-We find that the results are effectively unchanged (see robustness check section), which is not surprising given that the correlation between the two sets of alphas is close to one.
+We find that the results are virtually unchanged (see robustness checks section).